“Play like a champion today”

 “A lonely life”

 Ernest Hemingway could not attend the ceremony to receive his Nobel Prize.
-He wrote a short speech which was read by John C. Cabot, the Ambassador to Sweden.
-In that speech he wrote,
+He wrote a short speech, read by John C. Cabot, the Ambassador to Sweden.

 “Writing, at its best, is a lonely life.
 Organizations for writers palliate the writer’s loneliness but I doubt if they improve his writing.
 He grows in public stature as he sheds his loneliness and often his work deteriorates.
 For he does his work alone and if he is a good enough writer he must face eternity, or the lack of it, each day.”